Chase Anonymisation: Privacy-Preserving Knowledge Graphs with Logical Reasoning

-Algorithm \ref{alg:algo_main} introduces \emph{KGUARD}, our second proposed algorithm to obtain a $(k,x)$-isomorphism anonymisation of a KG.
-Our aim is to reduce the number of synthetic vertices and edges added by KLONE to reach the $(k,x)$-isomorphism anonymisation by leveraging the subgraph isomorphisms that already exist in the original KG.
-The anonymised graph is constructed by: (a) noising the edge weights of the original KG while optimizing the utility metric $\mathcal{U}_\bigtriangleup$; (b) finding all the induced subgraphs of size $x$ and bucketing them into KG-isomorphic classes; (c) selecting $k$ subgraphs in each bucket to guarantee the $k$ KG-isomorphisms and/or duplicating some of such subgraphs if the bucket has less than $k$ elements; (d) assigning different in- and out-degrees to the vertices mapped into each other by the KG-isomorphisms to reach diversity; (e) adding the synthetic edges to meet the requested in- and out-degrees; (f) anonymising the vertex labels; (g) assigning the weights to the synthetic edges while optimising $\mathcal{U}_\bigtriangleup$.
-Items (a), (f) and (g) are the same as in KLONE so we refer the reader to the previous section; they are in KGUARD respectively in \textbf{line 1}, \textbf{line 31} and \textbf{line 32}.
+Algorithm \ref{alg:algo_main} introduces \emph{{\kguard}}, our second proposed algorithm to obtain a $(k,x)$-chase anonymisation of a KG.
+Our aim is to reduce the number of synthetic vertices and edges added by {\klone} by leveraging the subgraph chase-isomorphisms that already exist in the original KG.
+The anonymised graph is constructed by: (a) noising the edge weights of the original KG while maximising the utility metric $\mathcal{U}_\bigtriangleup$ as not to lose information; (b) finding all the induced subgraphs of size $x$ and bucketing them into chase-isomorphic classes; (c) selecting $k$ subgraphs in each bucket to guarantee the $k$ chase-isomorphisms and/or duplicating some of such subgraphs if the bucket has less than $k$ elements; (d) assigning different in- and out-degrees to the vertices mapped into each other by the chase-isomorphisms to reach diversity; (e) adding the synthetic edges to meet the requested in- and out-degrees; (f) anonymising the vertex labels; (g) assigning the weights to the synthetic edges while optimising $\mathcal{U}_\bigtriangleup$ as to maximise the usefulness of the anonymisation in terms of retained information.
+Items (a), (f) and (g) are the same as in {\klone}, so we refer the reader to the previous section; they are in {\kguard} respectively in \textbf{line 1}, \textbf{line 31} and \textbf{line 32}.
 We now provide details of all the other items.
+We use the convention that if $\varphi\in \{-,+\}$, then $\mp \varphi $ denotes the opposite sign of $\varphi$.